Sunflowers in a field at sunset with a bright yellow sun and a colorful sky of orange, yellow, and blue.

 “Inclusion is No Longer Optional”

-In NSW and across Australia, inclusion is no longer optional: it’s embedded in local government Disability Inclusion Action Plans (DIAPs), state policy, and national disability rights frameworks that aim to ensure everyone can participate meaningfully in community life.
+Every community organisation that works with children is already doing incredible things.
+In NSW and across Australia, inclusion is no longer optional: it’s embedded in local government Disability Inclusion Action Plans (DIAPs), state policy, and national disability rights frameworks.

-Neurodivergent children — including those with autism and ADHD — are increasingly visible in mainstream schools, clubs and community programs.
+Neurodivergent children, including but not limited to those with autism and ADHD, are increasingly visible in mainstream schools, clubs and community programs.
 The Australian Bureau of Statistics recorded that in 2022, 4.3% of Australians aged 5-14 years were autistic.
 6-10% of Australian school-aged children are estimated to have ADHD (May et al, 2023).
-This means organisations are likely to encounter children with very different communication, sensory, and participation needs.
-But many systems, environments and routines were not designed with that diversity in mind.

-Simply put: good intentions don’t always translate into inclusive outcomes without practical planning, reflection and design.
-That’s where EPIC comes in.
+Good intentions don’t always translate into inclusive outcomes without practical planning, reflection and design.

 A sunflowers in a field at sunset, with the sky glowing orange and the flower backlit, showing green leaves and the yellow petals of the sunflower.